sams-santos/MATLAB-Power-Monitor/README.md

 ### Common Issues

-- **Sensor Connection Failed**: Ensure the PMD sensor is correctly connected to the specified COM port and the settings in `main.py` match the sensor’s configuration.
+- **Sensor Connection Failed**: Ensure the PMD sensor is correctly connected to the specified COM port and the settings in the script match the sensor’s configuration.
-- **Process Not Found**: Verify that the process name specified in `main.py` matches the actual name of the process as it appears in your system’s task manager.
+- **Process Not Found**: Verify that the process name specified in the script matches the actual name of the process as it appears in your system’s task manager.
 - **Permission Errors**: Ensure that the script has permission to save files to the specified directory.

 ## License